3akana/3akana.github.io/_pages/about.md

 # 🔥 News
+- [08/04/2026] Our 1 paper about Vulnerability Propagation Chain has been accepted by TDSC'25. ^_^
 - 🇳🇱 [21/03/2026] Our 1 paper about Singing Style Conversion has been accepted by WCCI-IJCNN'26. ^_^
 - 🇪🇸 [18/01/2026] Our 1 paper about Controllable TTS has been accepted by ICASSP'26. ^_^
 - 🇸🇬 [08/11/2025] Our 1 paper about Multimodal Understanding has been accepted by AAAI'25. ^_^